-In the world of customer contact centers, recent IDC estimates highlighted that revenues for on-premise based solutions is shrinking at a compound annual growth rate of -0.8% from 2016 to 2020 whereas the Contact-Center-as-a-Service (CCaaS) market will be experiencing a growth rate of +22.9% over that time.
+In the world of customer contact centers, recent IDC estimates highlighted that revenues for on-premise-based solutions are shrinking at a compound annual growth rate of -0.8% from 2016 to 2020 whereas the Contact-Center-as-a-Service (CCaaS) market will be experiencing a growth rate of +22.9% over that time.

-The advancement of cloud computing technologies from the likes of Amazon AWS and Microsoft Azure has helped business gain a better understanding of the true benefits of cloud based services where the traditional model of upfront licensing, hardware installation, and maintenance costs are replaced with a combined subscription billing and usage based business model.
+The advancement of cloud computing technologies from the likes of Amazon AWS and Microsoft Azure has helped businesses gain a better understanding of the true benefits of cloud-based services where the traditional model of upfront licensing, hardware installation, and maintenance costs are replaced with a combined subscription billing and usage-based business model.

-When it comes to monetizing cloud based services we have come to expect tiered subscription billing models whereby customers subscribe to a recurring contract for services based on the level of functionality and usage required by the customer with options for upsell.
+When it comes to monetizing cloud-based services we have come to expect tiered subscription billing models whereby customers subscribe to a recurring contract for services based on the level of functionality and usage required by the customer with options for upselling.

 It typically looks something like this.

 The model that investors love is one that treats the initial sale as a gateway to a recurring, monthly, or annual subscription.
 Consumers are already used to paying recurring fees for services like mobile networks and overage charges for excessive data being billed in arrears.
 This model now appears in many B2C and B2B contexts.

 But what choice do users have when they don’t want to lock in for an annual subscription or a monthly subscription with term-based contracts?
 What if the customer cannot calculate a Return on Investment on a medium to a long-term contract?
 If the customer is looking to use a product or service on a short-term basis or is unsure of the value proposition, then a pay-as-you-go model can be used to attract new customers and begin building a customer relationship.